In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Soy-Free, Spicy, Dairy-Free

 Hailing from the Mexican city of Puebla, this dish traditionally takes hours to make.
 But thanks to our pre-made tinga sauce, we get it to your table faster than you can say muy delicioso!

 - Your choice of protein

-- Sunbasket tinga sauce (Sunbasket vegetable stock - onion - diced tomatoes - tomato paste - extra virgin olive oil - lime juice - arrowroot powder - chipotle chiles in gluten-free adobo - sweet smoked paprika - kosher salt - lime zest - granulated garlic - onion powder)
+- Sunbasket tinga sauce (Sunbasket vegetable stock - organic onions - diced tomatoes - tomato paste - extra virgin olive oil - lime juice - arrowroot powder - chipotle chiles in gluten-free adobo - sweet smoked paprika - kosher salt - lime zest - granulated garlic - onion powder)

-- Sunbasket pico de gallo (tomatoes - onion - jalapeños - red wine vinegar - lime juice - cilantro - kosher salt)
+- Sunbasket pico de gallo (organic tomato - organic onions - organic jalapeño - red wine vinegar - lime juice - minced cilantro - kosher salt)